 Every patient will need to prove Florida residency for their application to be accepted by the state of FL.

 Once you are approved and registered with the DOH, you'll wait for your card to come in the mail in 2-3 weeks.
 Once the card comes, you can begin purchasing marijuana legally from any dispensary in Florida.

 Medical marijuana cards in Florida are only valid for 210 days and must be re-certified every 70 days or your card will be made invalid.
-For no extra fee, a Veriheal doctor will consult with you online through our platform to make sure your card stays valid.
+For no extra fee, a doctor can consult with you online through our platform to make sure your card stays valid.

 February 10, 2019

 The process in florida is tough- i definitely could not figure it out on my own.
 This wasy simple though.